code4romania/redirectioneaza/README.md

 - a PostgreSQL 16.4 database (can be run with Docker)

 1. Go to the root of the project
-2. Run `cp .env.example .env.local` to create the environment file
+2. Run `cp .env.example .env` to create the environment file
-3. Configure your database to run with the configuration in the `.env.local` file or run the database using docker with `docker compose up -d db_psql_dev` or `make rund-db`
+3. Configure your database to run with the configuration in the `.env` file or run the database using docker with `docker compose up -d db_psql_dev` or `make rund-db`
 4. Set up the Node.js environment
    1. Go to the `backend` directory